 Hike-in and Boat-in Backcountry Camping

 Point Reyes National Seashore offers year-round camping.
-Permits must be obtained at the Bear Valley Visitor Center before starting a trip.
+Permits must be obtained before starting a trip.

 Hiking at Point Reyes National Seashore

 The National Seashore has about 150 miles (240 kilometers) of hiking trails to explore.
 Learn how to keep your adventure safe and enjoyable.